CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 In this task, you will learn how to **edit the knowledge base** in your Question Answering project, refining the content or adjusting the data to improve the accuracy of answers provided by the model.

 Your knowledge base has been populated with question and answer pairs from the Microsoft Learn FAQ, supplemented with a set of conversational *chit-chat* question  and answer pairs.
-You can extend the knowledge base by adding additional question and answer pairs.
+You can extend the knowledge base by adding additional questions and answer pairs.

 1. In your **LearnFAQ** project in Language Studio, click on Project **LearnFAQ** navigate and click on to the **source type URL** in manage sources.